OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 1. In the simple ongoing example, the contextual tab has only a single group.
 Add the following as the only member of the `groups` array.
 About this markup, note:

     - All the properties are required.
-    - The `id` property must be unique among all the groups in the tab.
-Use a brief, descriptive ID.
+    - The `id` property must be unique among all the groups in the manifest.
+Use a brief, descriptive ID, of up to 125 characters.
     - The `label` is a user-friendly string to serve as the label of the group.
     - The `icon` property's value is an array of objects that specify the icons that the group will have on the ribbon depending on the size of the ribbon and the Office application window.
     - The `controls` property's value is an array of objects that specify the buttons and menus in the group.
 There must be at least one.